wxiaojie/deep_learning_points/strategies of overfitting.md

 5. increase the invariance: max pooling, deformable convolution(kernel learns the connection way, not the fixed posotion, finally the learned kernel will connected to meaningful pixels)

+6. transfer learning: initialize the weights of the CNN to eg. ImageNet pretrained model  [some discussion in paper: Show and Tell]

+7. ensemble --- trade-off stochastics